 Sally – busy and cluttered

 A professional in a nice suburb, Sally is spending too much time managing her stuff.
 Looking for the right work outfit, rummaging through the pantry to feed her kids and keeping stuff off the floor.
 It got worse during lockdown.
 She thought sh’d have time to tackle it, but the problem only got bigger.
-She knows it’s time to declutter but she doesn’t know where to start, and wants a professional organiser to gradually get through her entire house over a few sessions.
+She knows it’s time to declutter but she doesn’t know where to start.
+She wants a professional organiser to gradually get through her entire house over a few sessions.
 Sally is one of many typical declutter clients.

 Chloe – additional needs and NDIS

 Having four kids and two with additional needs is bloody busy.
 The two younger ones have NDIS plans which is great, but managing their needs, appointments and plans is a full-time job in itself.
-Chloe knows that having a calm, organised home will help to support her children, and luckily she can direct some of her NDIS funding towards getting decluttered and organised over the course of 10 or so sessions.
+Chloe knows that having a calm, organised home will help to support her children.
+Luckily she can direct some of her NDIS funding towards getting decluttered and organised over the course of 10 or so sessions.
 She is looking forward to ticking this off, managing her days better and helping her kids to flourish.

 Dani – shifting house